saucelabs/sauce-docs/docs/mobile-apps/virtual-usb.md

   java -jar virtual-usb-client.jar server --datacenter US
   ```

-  >**NOTE**: It's important that you run this command in its own unique terminal, separate from terminals used in forthcoming steps, since it acts as a log.
-It will run continuously throughout your session, logging your activity (i.e., connecting with different real devices).
+  >**NOTE**: Run the above command line in its own unique terminal, separate from terminals used in forthcoming steps.
+Once you're connected to the server, it becomes a session data log running, continuously throughout your session.
 Do not close it.
 Optionally, you can specify `-v` for verbose logging or `-vv` for super verbose logging.

   **Set Up a Local Server Proxy (Optional)**